Artem817/url-shortener-api/README.md

 └── README.md
 ```

-This project is based on the [URL Shortening Service project on roadmap.sh](https://roadmap.sh/projects/url-shortening-service)
+The project requirements are from [URL Shortening Service project on roadmap.sh](https://roadmap.sh/projects/url-shortening-service)